 Finding an Internship

 The Manship School is not responsible for securing internships for students.
-However, we do offer an extensive internship database where students can look at employers and available positions in Baton Rouge and beyond.
-Students can also make appointments to visit the Manship School's Internship Coordinator Mary Ann Sternberg for resume reviews, interview tips, available positions and more.
-Be sure check weekly Manship email updates for a list of available positions.
+The extensive internship database offers numerous vetted opportunities for internships in Baton Rouge and around the world.
+Students can also make appointments to visit the Manship School's Internship Coordinator Mary Ann Sternberg for help.
+New internship postings are listed in the Manship Weekly.
+Faculty and professional guests to the school can also be good sources for internship information.